Neuropathology-Giessen/MOTH/README.md

 Now tiling can be done on-the-fly with moth and a Python developer no longer needs a Groovy script to generate tiles.

-The documentation can be found on `readthedocs`.
+The documentation can be found under  [gin-moth.readthedocs.io](https://gin-moth.readthedocs.io).

 # Installation
 `moth` can be installed via `pip`: